ArneAmeye/laravel-stagevinder/readme.md

  ```

 NOTE: Recommended to place your Private SSH key or a copy of it inside this .ssh folder so the last line of this file can find it easily (or adapt the whole path...).<br/>
+- No access to remote repository?
+Then change the line `ssh://git@github.com/ArneAmeye/laravel-stagevinder.git` into `https://USERNAME:PASSWORD_WITHOUT_SPECIALCHARS@github.com/ArneAmeye/laravel-stagevinder.git`
+What is `PASSWORD_WITHOUT_SPECIALCHARS`?
+If you use special characters in your password, you need to replace it by (following this link)[https://support.brightcove.com/special-characters-usernames-and-passwords].
+- Error on bootstrap folder? `chmod -R 775 bootstrap/cache` and `systemctl restart httpd`
+- Error on storage folder with permissions denied? `chmod -R 775 storage` and `chgrp -R apache storage`
+- Errors about a package not found?
+Then add `composer install` after the git pull line in your Envoy.blade.php
+- Still errors?
+Then ask in chat

 ## Docker
 - First, make an new directory with a new laravel project (`composer create-project --prefer-dist laravel/laravel nameOfProject`).